 Our Instant Pot pasta is not only easy, it is tasty.
 With a high pressure and quick release, this pasta will be ready before you can even set the table.

 Instant Pot pasta is perfect on its own or in our Instant Pot chicken pasta on busy weeknights.
 When we get home from running around all day, I can quickly throw some dry pasta and water into the Instant Pot and I know I will have a great base for a meal in minutes.

 Life is super busy, especially when you have kids.
 There is carpool, after-school activities, playdates, soccer practice, and everything in between.
 I do not know about you, but on top of everything else, it is hard to find time to make dinner.

-I always struggled with coming up with quick recipes that were also tasty (like our gluten free meatballs, instant pot lasagna, gluten free ramen and tortellini pomodoro) until I found the Instant Pot.
+I always struggled with coming up with quick recipes that were also tasty (like our gluten free meatballs, instant pot lasagna, pulled pork pasta, gluten free ramen and tortellini pomodoro) until I found the Instant Pot.
 I do not mean to be dramatic, but I feel like the Instant Pot changed my life.
 I know, I know, but try it out and you will see what I mean.

 Instant Pot recipes are some of my favorite recipes because of their quick cooking time.
 This recipe in particular cooks pasta so much faster than the traditional stovetop method.
-With the stovetop version, you have to wait for the water to boil then add the noodles to cook, whereas with Instant Pot pasta recipes you can throw everything in the pot right away and cook at the same time.

 Subscribe to This Vivacious Life